 The FTC indicates that consumer complaints were a key instigator of these illegal collection tactic investigations.
 Their press release states they’ve received over 85,000 debt collection tactic complaints so far in 2020, and the trend does not appear to be diminishing.
 These agencies have even neatly summarized this information in a single convenient source.

 Monitoring for Illegal Collection Tactics

-This article is not intended to be legal advice for your specific situation and you should seek your own counsel before pursuing any particular course of action.
+This article is not intended to be legal advice for your specific situation and you should seek counsel before pursuing any particular course of action.
 All litigants mentioned in this article are presumed innocent and all actions are alleged until a final determination is made by a court of law.